YetAnotherNerd/whatlastgenre/README.md

 Improves genre metadata of audio files based on tags from various music-sites.

 * Supported audio files: flac, ogg, mp3
-* Supported music-sites: wcd, lastfm, musicbrainz, discogs
+* Supported music-sites: What.CD, Last.FM, MusicBrainz, Discogs
+* Features
+	* Genre tag merging, scoring
+		* Personal score modifiers, filters, blacklist
+	* Optional: writes release type (Album, EP, Anthology, ...) (from What.CD)
+	* Optional: writes MusicBrainz IDs
+	* Dry-Mode for safe testing
+	* Interactive mode (it's not guessing wrong data)

 ## How it works: tag scoring
 It scans through folders for albums and receives genre tags for this releases and their artists from different music-sites.
 The tags get scored and put together, then the best scored tags will be saved as genre metadata in the corresponding album tracks.
-If a tag is supplied from more then one source, their individual scores will be merged.
+If a tag is supplied from more then one source, their individual scores will be summed up.
+Equal tags in different writings will be merged together.

-### Tags with count (lastfm, musicbrainz, wcd partially)
+### Tags with count (Last.FM, MusicBrainz, What.CD partially)
 If counts are supplied for the tags, they will get scored by `count/topcount`, where `topcount` is the highest count of all tags from a source.
 So the top tag gets a score of 1.0, a tag having only half of the top tag's count gets a score of 0.5 and so on.

-### Tags without count (discogs, wcd partially)
+### Tags without count (Discogs, What.CD partially)
 Tags supplied without a count will be scored `0.85^(n-1)`, where `n` is the total number of tags supplied by this source.
 The more tags the lower the score for each tag will be.
 So if only one tag is supplied, it will get a score of 1.0, two tags will get a score of 0.85 each, three get 0.72 each and so on...

 ### Score multiplier for different sources
-Every source (wcd, lastfm, mbrainz, discogs) has its own score multiplier, so sources that generally provide higher quality tags can be given advantage over sources that often provide bad, inaccurate or personal tags.
+Every source (What.CD, Last.FM, MusicBrainz, Discogs) has its own score multiplier, so sources that generally provide higher quality tags can be given advantage over sources that often provide bad, inaccurate or personal tags.

 ### Personal score modifiers
-One can set a list of tags that will get an initial score offset and a tag-score bonus.
+One can set a list of tags that will get an initial score offset and a tag- score bonus.
 Consider this as some kind of "soft" white-/blacklist, where you can reduce the occurrence of hated or inaccurate tags without fully banning them.
 See Configuration for more details.